isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // good examples
     #include <vector>
     #include <string>
-    #include "foo_utils/utils.h"
+    #include "util/util.h"

     // bad examples
     #include <VECTOR>        // the standard library defines a header identified as <vector>, not <VECTOR>
     #include <String>        // the standard library defines a header identified as <string>, not <String>
-    #include "Foo_Utils/Utils.H"  // the header file exists on the file system as "foo_utils/utils.h"
+    #include "Util/Util.H"   // the header file exists on the file system as "util/util.h"
-    #include "foo_utils\utils.h"  // may not work if `\u` is interpreted as an escape sequence, or on a system where '\' is not a valid path separator
+    #include "util\util.h"   // may not work if the implementation interprets `\u` as an escape sequence, or where '\' is not a valid path separator

 ##### Enforcement